Northwest Morris

 Clogs

-Whilst Victorian and Edwardian teams seem to have preferred smart black shoes, which would have been a change from their everyday clogs, many modern Northwest teams wear clogs (see Clog Dance).
-Clogs have become a distinctive feature of this style of dancing and the hard wooden sole, often covered in an iron (like a horse shoe) or a layer of rubber, makes a loud noise on hard ground.
-The dances often have heavy stepping, the feet hit the floor in time with the music and this is greatly enhanced by the clogs, the dancing thus producing a very upbeat carnival atmosphere.
+Whilst Victorian and Edwardian teams seem to have preferred smart black shoes, which would have been a change from their everyday clogs, many modern northwest teams wear clogs (see Section 7).
+Clogs have become a distinctive feature of this style of dancing.
+The hard wooden sole is protected from wear either by a shaped band of iron, like a horse’s shoe, or a layer of rubber.
+The dances often have heavy stepping, the feet hitting the floor in time with the music, producing a very upbeat, almost carnival, atmosphere.